 Continuation patent applications are a valuable tool for businesses and startups to protect important technologies.
-A continuation application is basically the same patent application (i.e. same written description and same drawings) as a prior filed patent application but has different claims seeking a different scope of patent protection.
+A continuation application is basically the same patent application (i.e. same written description and same drawings) as a prior filed patent application but has different claims seeking a different scope of patent protection (compare to a Continuation-in-Part Application which has new subject matter added).
 Once you receive a Notice of Allowance from the U.S. Patent and Trademark Office (USPTO) on your patent application, you will need to consider whether you want to file a continuation application prior to the issuance of the patent.
 With important technologies, a patent owner may find it beneficial to file a series of continuation applications for the reasons discussed below.

 if you do not file a continuation application prior to the issuance of your patent, you will most likely be limited to the patent protection offered by your original patent application which may not be broad enough or it may be easily designed around by a competitor.
 To avoid limiting your scope of patent protection to your original patent application, you will want to consider filing at least one continuation application for the following reasons:

 - Seek Broader Claims.
 Sometimes a USPTO Examiner will allow narrower patent protection than you believe you are entitled to but you want to get patent protection as soon as possible while preserving the ability to seek the broader patent protection you believe you are entitled to.
 In this scenario, it may be beneficial to (a) accept the allowable claims without creating a messy file history at the USPTO and (b) filing a continuation application to seek the broader claim protection you believe you are entitled to.